 I have no idea what he’s talking about!”
 I thought to myself as I looked at him with what I was sure to be an extremely blank look on my face.
-He pressed further, “C,mon, you’ve got to know you’re number.
-Are you telling me you don’t know you’re number?”
+He pressed further, “C,mon, you’ve got to know your number.
+Are you telling me you don’t know your number?”

 Clearly, I didn’t know my number.
 What’s worse, I didn’t even know what he was talking about!
 Before I go much further I’ll provide a bit more background of what led up to this conversation.